 He served as chairman of the Texas Senate Democratic Caucus beginning in 2011 and continued in that position through the 2015 legislative session.

-After six legislative sessions, Kirk has been widely recognized for his idealism as well as his effectiveness.
-Texas Monthly magazine recognized him as one of Texas’ 10 Best Legislators in 2009.
-It also named him Legislative Rookie of the Year in 2007 and gave him an Honorable Mention in its coverage of best legislators in 2011 and 2013.
+After seven legislative sessions, Kirk has been widely recognized for his idealism as well as his effectiveness.
+In 2019, Texas Monthly magazine recognized him as one of Texas’ 10 Best Legislators, an honor he also received in 2009.
+The magazine also named him as Legislative Rookie of the Year in 2007 and gave him an Honorable Mention in its coverage of best legislators in 2011 and 2013.

 In 2011, Senator Watson laid out 10 Goals in 10 Years to transform the health and economy of Austin and Travis County and led the charge in 2012 for a voter-approved investment in a new medical school at the University of Texas.
 Substantial progress has been made on each of the goals, including the creation of the Dell Medical School at the University of Texas and a new modern teaching and safety-net hospital, Dell Seton Medical Center at the University of Texas.
 The American Medical Association recognized Senator Watson’s contribution to health care with the prestigious Dr. Nathan Davis Award for Outstanding Government Service in 2017.